 What do snakes eat?

-There are NO vegetarian snakes; all species are carnivores.
-The diet depends on the species.
-Some will specifically eat warm blooded prey (rodents, rabbits, birds), while others eat insects, frogs or amphibians, eggs, other reptiles, fish, earthworms, or slugs.
+All snakes are carnivores.
+Their diet depends on the species.
+Some eat warm-blooded prey (e.g., rodents, rabbits, birds), while others eat insects, amphibians (frogs or toads), eggs, other reptiles, fish, earthworms, or slugs.
 Snakes swallow their food whole.
-It is important to understand the normal diet for a particular snake.
 The most popular pet snakes usually eat prey such as mice, rats, gerbils, and hamsters.
-Larger pet snakes will also eat whole rabbits.
+Larger pet snakes also eat whole rabbits.

 How often should I feed my snake?

-That all depends upon the behavior of your snake, its routine of defecation, its size and its age.
-Smaller or younger snakes usually eat twice each week, and larger snakes eat once every week to once every few weeks.
+That all depends on your snake’s age, size, and activity level.
+Smaller or younger snakes usually eat twice each week, while larger, more mature snakes typically eat once every week or two.
 Female snakes approaching breeding season can be fed more frequently.
-Your veterinarian can give you more specific advice based on your snake's species and individual requirements.
-Your pet snake will also tell you how often he needs to eat by his response to your feeding schedule.
+Your veterinarian can give you more specific advice about feeding based on your snake's individual requirements.
+Your pet will let you know how often he needs to eat by his response to your offering food.
+If he eats, he was hungry and needed to be fed.
+If he does not eat it immediately, he is not hungry and likely did not need to be fed yet.

 My snake won't eat!
 What's wrong?